Common Questions About Dental Fillings

 When Do You Need a Dental Filling?

-- Cavities: The most common reason for fillings is that cavities create weak spots that leave your tooth vulnerable to more decay.
+You might need a dental filling if you have any of the following:- Cavities: The most common reason for fillings is that cavities create weak spots that leave your tooth vulnerable to more decay.

 - Cracked or Chipped Teeth: Fillings can help repair minor cracks or chips, adding stability to the tooth and preventing further damage.